Working Solutions CDFI logo

 Frequently Asked Questions

-How long does Working Solutions CDFI take to show results?
+How does Working Solutions CDFI compare to similar companies?

 • Pre-revenue and early-stage entrepreneurs who cannot qualify for traditional bank financing